Skip to main content

-The Department of Visual Arts was founded 50 years ago by a highly distinguished group of conceptual artists including Paul Brach, Helen and Newton Harrison and David and Eleanor Antin, who designed the MFA curriculum around theoretical and critical issues, rather than medium and technique, as was traditional at art schools.
+The Department of Visual Arts was founded in 1966 by a highly distinguished group of conceptual artists including Paul Brach, Helen and Newton Harrison and David and Eleanor Antin, who designed the MFA curriculum around theoretical and critical issues, rather than medium and technique, as was traditional at art schools.
 The founders were soon joined by other leading experimental artists, including Harold Cohen, Allan Kaprow, Jerome Rothenberg, Manny Farber, Standish Lawder, Patricia Paterson, Italo Scanga, Ernie Silva and J.P.
 Gorin.
 The department quickly became known as site for advanced and experimental art with a faculty who worked across disciplines and practices – the Harrisons for their engagement with environmental science, Cohen for his pioneering work on artificial intelligence, David Antin and Rothenberg for poetry as well as performance, Eleanor Antin for writing as well as photography, video and performance, Kaprow for his theory as well as his happenings, Farber for his film criticism as well as his painting, Gorin for his writing as well as his film-making.
 This distinguished faculty and the innovative character of the program attracted such an extraordinary applicant pool that the alumni/ae from the first five classes alone included such widely renowned artists as Allan Sekula, Martha Rosler, Yolanda Lopez and Carrie Mae Weems, as well as Fred Lonidier, Phel Steinmetz and Kim MacConnel, who were then recruited to join the faculty.
 Media was an area of particular strength and Babette Mangolte and Louis Hock were recruited to teach along with Gorin, Lonidier, and Steinmetz, in a program that was often ranked as the top the nation.
 By the early 1980s, department artists and alumni/ae had made crucial and lasting contributions to photography, video, performance, political and environmental art, computing art, art theory and criticism, the pattern and decoration movement in painting and Chicano and border art, and the post-studio, concept-based curriculum developed and shaped at UC San Diego was imitated at other institutions.

 A key principle of the department’s conceptually based education was that art is best studied and produced when artists, critics and theorists are brought into close dialog with historians and scholars.
 Early on, three unusual art historians were added to the faculty: Jehanne Teilhet-Fiske a specialist in Oceanic Art; Moira Roth, a feminist scholar and critic deeply with deep knowledge of performance art and artists; and Sheldon Nodelman, a scholar of both Ancient Roman Art and Modern and Contemporary Art.
 They taught art history along-side Antin, Kaprow, and Rothenberg, who offered courses on contemporary art, in an innovative undergraduate major, which, rather than seeking to provide a conspectus of the Western art, interrogated the idea of art, the models of art history, and the multivalent connections of art with social and political history, through the comparative scholarly study of art in diverse historical and cultural contexts.
 A position in Renaissance art was added in 1982, filled by Jack Greenstein, who studies art theory as well as art works, and new undergraduate curriculum instituted in 1984 spurred the growth of the major and led to positions medieval, filled by Susan Smith, a pioneer in woman’s studies in art history, and in Contemporary, filled by John Welchman, a leader in critical theory as well as European and American art history and criticism.
 In the next decade, as the number of undergraduate majors grew to over 80, the department recruited Mary Vidal, a specialist in 19th century French art, who later took the lead in designing the PhD program, and Elizabeth Newsome, specialist on MesoAmerican art and Native American art and culture.